-One of the most useful tips for teachers is: Use laughter as an icebreaker.
+One of the most useful teaching tips is: Use laughter as an icebreaker.

 It works like a charm to make the students and the teacher comfortable, and eventually teaching gets a lot of fun.
 I know it as a teacher because I had made it a point to make my students laugh the first thing.
 I had collected jokes, inspiring one-liners, witty incidences…whatever could do the trick.
 I was a funny and cool teacher, you know. 😎

 I used to begin the classroom session with a joke, a witty one-liner, or some poetry – the idea was to make the students feel comfortable.

 Laughter is an excellent way to comfort and open up your students, thereby preparing them for learning.

 2. Not Every Student Wants to Progress.
 And That’s Alright

 It can be hard for you as a teacher to accept that not every student wants to progress, especially when you’re trying to motivate them to perform better in academics.